Triangle

 Course overview

-Our Behavioural Economics MSc investigates the human and social issues influencing the decisions made by consumers, borrowers and investors.
+Our Behavioural Economics MSc combines the study of advanced economics topics together with a focus on the human and social issues influencing the decisions made by consumers, borrowers and investors.
 It combines insights from economics and psychology to understand how people make decisions.

 This course is informed by the world-leading research of the Centre for Decision Research and Experimental Economics (CeDEx).
 Behavioural science research is increasingly used by public and private sector organisations to improve organisational performance and enhance human and environmental welfare.
 You will learn about the experimental methods used by our researchers and have the opportunity to design and conduct a pilot experiment.